ivxsm/m2h/README.md

-# MD to HTML Converter
+# Markdown to HTML Converter

 A fast command-line tool that converts Markdown files to HTML using GitHub Flavored Markdown support.